HomeProBadgeHomeProBadge

 Frequently Asked Questions

-Don't ignore it.
-Read the notice carefully and note the deadline (usually 30 days).
-Contact the Alachua County Building Division, Department of Growth Management to confirm the violation details.
-Then gather all documents related to the unpermitted work.
+Start by reading the notice in full and identifying the specific violation cited and the response deadline (typically 30 days).
+Then call the Alachua County Building Division, Department of Growth Management to confirm the details and ask about the after-the-fact permit process.

-Ignoring the notice can result in daily fines (100% penalty (double the normal permit fee) for after-the-fact permits; potential fines up to $1,000 for first-degree misdemeanor violations; daily fines may apply for ongoing violations), a lien on your property, and the county pursuing legal action.
-It can also block you from selling your home.
-Acting quickly is always the right choice.
+Non-response can trigger daily fines (100% penalty (double the normal permit fee) for after-the-fact permits; potential fines up to $1,000 for first-degree misdemeanor violations; daily fines may apply for ongoing violations), a property lien, and potential legal action by the county.
+It also creates a public record that will appear in title searches, making your home difficult to sell or refinance.

 AI-powered.
 County-specific.
 Delivered in minutes.
 100% confidential.